Ladies and Gentlemen, in this corner, weighing in at 500 acres (.8 square miles) is Disneyland.

 Disney World and Disneyland weren’t opened at the same time!

-Do you know which of the two Disney theme parks came first and how old are they?
+Do you know which of the two Disney theme parks came first and how old they are?

-Disneyland was the first and obviously the oldest of the two.
+Disneyland was the first and thus the oldest of the two.
 It’s doors opened way back on July 17, 1955.
-It had Adventureland, Fantasyland, Frontierland and Tomorrowland along with Main Street.
+It opened with Adventureland, Fantasyland, Frontierland and Tomorrowland along with Main Street.